clberube/bisip2/docs/tutorials/dias.rst

     The adjustment is satisfying, and the 95% HPD reasonable if we consider the measurement error bars.

-Finally, these stationary chains can be used to visualize the posterior distribution of the Dias model with the `plot_corner` method.
+We will now visualize the posterior distribution of the Dias model with the `plot_corner` method.

 .. code-block:: python